adamlwgriffiths/pyglfw/readme.txt

    a list of video modes.
  * The GLFWvidmode struct has been replaced with the class vidmode, who's member variables have the same names and meaning as GLFWvidmode's.
- * Type/value checking has been added to some functions, for example passing a negative size into glfw.OpenWindow raises a ValueError, so does passing a list into glfw.SetWindowTitle.
-This is done because GLFW 2.7.5 has no error messages, and thus this will ease debugging.
  * glfw.Init does not return an integer indicating the status, instead it always returns None and raises an EnvironmentError if the initialization failed.